-The expediency and validity of only having a single One-Call notification system to serve the entire State of Alabama, including the appropriate governance, legislative oversight, and membership outreach practices of the organization;
+"The expediency and validity of

-The adequacy of the enforcement provisions of current law; and
+only having a single One-Call notification system to serve the entire State of Alabama, including the appropriate governance, legislative oversight, and membership outreach practices of the organization;

-Other items related to the One-Call law that may increase the level of safety of its citizens."
+The adequacy of the enforcement provisions of current law; and Other items related to the One-Call law that may increase the level of safety of its citizens."

 APSC President Twinkle Andress Cavanaugh appointed the GPS Director to represent the APSC on the One-Call Commission as a gas pipeline safety expert.
 This One-Call Commission was to issue a report and recommendations to the Governor and Legislature by December 31, 2015.
 The One-Call Commission was unable to reach a consensus on viable alternatives regarding adequate enforcement by the December deadline and continued to meet through FY-2016 and FY-2017.
 The final report of this "One-Call Commission" was submitted to the Governor's office and the Legislature in January 2018.
+Continuing informal discussions among members of the previously-mentioned "One-Call Commission" resulted in new legislation being introduced and passed during the 2019 Legislative Session.
+This new legislation contained provisions to mandate membership for all utilities in the Alabama 811 Call Center and the formulation of a "Damage Prevention Authority" to oversee damage prevention efforts within the state.
+The "Authority" will take effect on January 1, 2020.

-During FY-2018 the Director of GPS met with representatives of PHMSA to discuss Alabama's adequacy regarding damage prevention.
+During FY-2019 the Director of GPS met with representatives of PHMSA to discuss Alabama's adequacy regarding damage prevention.
 This is a recurring examination of the state's damage prevention efforts that will be conducted by PHMSA each year.
-As in previous years, the result of the FY-2018 examination was a failing grade for Alabama due to the entities charged by Alabama law with the responsibility for assessing fines for utility damages having levied only a single fine or penalty, nor was there "adequate enforcement" as determined by PHMSA.
-Unless there is adequate and active enforcement of the penalty provisions by the entities in Alabama that are currently charged with enforcement or there is a change in the existing law that otherwise results in effective enforcement by entities in Alabama, PHMSA will ultimately become the enforcement authority for pipeline damages within the state of Alabama.
+As in previous years, the result of the FY-2019 examination was a failing grade for Alabama due to the entities charged by Alabama law with the responsibility for assessing fines for utility damages having levied only a single fine or penalty, nor was there "adequate enforcement" as determined by PHMSA.
+The addition of the "Damage Prevention Authority" should provide adequate and active enforcement of the penalty provisions in Alabama and should result in an effective enforcement rating by PHMSA.
+If the new "Authority" does not meet these criteria, PHMSA will ultimately become the enforcement authority for pipeline damages within the state of Alabama.

-Governor Declares April Safe Digging Month
+Alabama 811: Governor Declares April Safe Digging Month